Quotations and Allusions in

 the programme which created all that scandal

-A television programme on Sunday 4 November 1962, mentioned by John A. T. Robinson, Bishop of Woolwich (see note to chapter 3, above) in the preface of his book Honest to God:
+A television programme on Sunday 4 November 1962, mentioned by John A. T. Robinson, Bishop of Woolwich (see notes to 3/1-2) in the preface to his book Honest to God (1963):

 I believe, regretfully, that Dr Alec Vidler’s conclusion in a recent broadcast, which was bitterly attacked, is only too true: “We’ve got a very big leeway to make up, because there’s been so much suppression of real, deep thought and intellectual alertness and integrity in Church.”